amberj/online-edu-resources/coursera/venture.markdown

 <hr />

+Note: This page needs a maintainer/admin.
+Please see [Contribute](http://amberj.github.com/online-edu-resources/contribute.html) page for more details.

 ## Technology Entrepreneurship
 ### Officially recommended resources:
 * [Course website](http://eesley.blogspot.com/) (Other URLs that are _supposed to_ work: www.venture-class.org and www.entrepreneur-class.org)